 - Your Email ID to get the free Shipping API Key.

 - Create accounts in FedEx, UPS, USPS, Stamps USPS and DHL Express.

 - Shipping Area Management: You need to set up Shipping Area Management so that the plugin can return the shipping rates.
 Shipping Area Management can be configured based on

 After purchasing the Multi-Carrier Shipping Plugin for WooCommerce, the plugin will be available as a zip file in the API Downloads section of your MY ACCOUNT page.

-- Download the zip file from API Downloads by logging into your XAdapter MY ACCOUNTS page.
+- Download the zip file from API Downloads by logging into your PluginHive’s My Account page.

 - Log in as the WordPress Admin of your online store.

 - Navigate to Plugins > Add New to upload the downloaded plugin.